Womenswear for race day

 If your event is more laidback, make a statement in a stunning maxi dress.
 Paired with metallic sandals and elegant jewellery, the maxi is an effortless way to get dressed up.
 Add a clutch and sunglasses and you’ve nailed low-key sophistication.

-Alternatively, cut a sleek silhouette in a floral print to enhance your shape.
-This form fitting stylefeatures a fitted waist and elegant design to create a streamline effect.
 If the weather is warm, opt for natural, lightweight fabrics such as silk-blends, linen or cotton to keep you cool and comfortable.

 Accessories can lift an outfit from acceptable to sensational and the races are a good time to experiment with different styles.
 Even if you’re not required to wear a hat, they can add grace and poise to a look, so why not try on some shapes to see what suits?
 From ultramodern fascinators to traditional pillbox styles, there’s a huge range of structured styles perfect for Ladies' Day.